-Visits (Home or Site): Visit Criteria 1: Duration Visits will last a minimum of 45 minutes.
+Service Criteria: How is this program implemented?
+Visits (Home or Site):

+Visit Criteria 1: Duration Visits should last a minimum of 45 minutes.

 Note: In households in which two or more preschool-aged children reside, parent educators are permitted - but not required - to conduct separate visits designed to address the development of individual children.
 Alternately, curriculum information relating to the needs of each child may be combined into a single visit of greater duration.
-Visit Criteria 2: Frequency 1 Families with 1 stressor will receive at least 12 personal visits annually.
-Families with 2 or more stressors will receive at least 24 personal visits annually.
-(ER 12) Note: An average of 1.8 visits is the minimum acceptable threshold and 2.5 or more is considered outstanding

-Visit Criteria 2: Frequency 2 · fam families with 2 or more stressors will receive 75% of the visits Visit Criteria 3: Location 1 While home-based visitation is expected as the primary method of serv rice delivery, visits may be approved for delivery at an alternate location (a childcare center, family resource center, etc.) as either the doc umented needs of the family or safety of the visitor dictate.
-Note: The alternative location must be s uitabl le to delivery of parenting services such that integrity of the session and confidentiality of families is mainta ned.
-Visit Criteria 3: Location 2 family's discretion and supervisor approval virtual visits will also be sidered acceptable and count as a home visit.
-The reason must be doc umented in the Home Visit Record.
-Group Connections Group Connection Criteria 1: Dura tion Group connections should last 1 - 2 hours.
-Group Connection Criteria 2: Freque ency Affiliates will deliver 12 group connections across the program Expecta tion year.
-(ER14) Group Connection Criteria 2: Freque ency Affiliate delivers at least 75% group connections during the Measurement Cri eria program year.
-To count a group connection, at least one family must attend.
-The families in attendance may or may not already be enrolled in PAT services.
-For example, a family may be in attendance as part of the affiliate's recruitment efforts.
-All
+Visit Criteris 2: Frequency 1 All familias shall be offered no less than two visits per month (ED 12) Visit Criteria 2: Frequency 1 All families shall be offered no less than two visits per month.
+(ER 12) imum threshold and 2.5 or more is considered outstanding intensity.
+Visit Criteria 2: Frequency 2 All families should receive a minimum of 24 visits per program year.
+Visit Criteria 3: Location 1 While home-based visitation is expected as the primary method of service delivery, visits may be approved for delivery at an alternate location (a childcare center, family resource center, etc.) as either the documented needs of the family or safety of the visitor dictate.
+Note: The alternative location must be su uitable to delivery of parenting services such that integrity of the session and confidentiality of families is maintain ned.
+Visit Criteria 3: Location 2 At a family's discretion and supervisor approval virtual and telecommunication visits will also be considered acceptable and count as a home visit.
+The reason must be documented in the H sit Record.
+Group Connections Group Connection Criteria 1: Durat tion Group connections should last 1 - 2 hours.
+Group Connection Criteria 2: Freque Procy Families shall be offered at least one group connection activity per month per program year.
+(ER14) Group Connection Criteria 3: Group S Size Varies.
+Note: To count a group connection, at lea ast one family must attend.
+The families in attendance may or may not • • example, a family may be in attendance as part of the affiliate's ons must be documented using the Group Connection Planning Guides and Records.
+(ER 14)